PBWS-Ripple-Solvency/.github/litepaper.md

 ## **11. Team**

 That is the key: the team consists of committed people who love what they do.
 We are 2 engineering students bound by our passion and commitment for blockchain and Web3.
 We want to develop innovative solutions that will help the whole ecosystem expand.
-Too many times have we seen privacy being set aside in projects and we want to be able to change that.
-That is why Maxime and Thomas glad to present Ripple Solvency, the solution for real privacy.
+Too many times have we seen privacy being set aside in projects, and we want to be able to change that.
+That is why Maxime and Thomas glad to present XRPL Solvency, the solution for real privacy.

-By addressing the need for privacy in the blockchain ecosystem while having a real utility in our daily life, Ripple Solvency has the potential to be a valuable tool for individuals and businesses alike.
+By addressing the need for privacy in the blockchain ecosystem while having a real utility in our daily life, XRPL Solvency has the potential to be a valuable tool for individuals and businesses alike.

 ## **12. Technical roadmap**

 **Q3 2023 :** R&D a front-end  isolated environment where programs have access to a limited set of capabilities, determined by the permissions they were granted by the user during installation.
-This will allow us to run our proof generation program (ring signature) directly in the front end and in a secure way for the user.
+This will allow us to run our proof generation program (ring signature) directly in the front end and securely for the user.

 **Q4 2023 :** Audit and full use case integration: apartment renting, charitable donations, investments.
 We would like to create an indexer in order to retrieve the data essential to the generation of the proof.